Our Commitment to anti-racism

 We know we have more to do, and we continue to address systemic issues actively.

 All LDBS staff receive unconscious bias training and we have strengthened our programme of diversity training for Headteachers and Governors.
-Diversity is a priority for our next Board when it is reconstituted in 2022.
+Diversity will remain a priority for our next Board when it is reconstituted in 2022.

 We have been running a campaign to attract Governors from diverse racial backgrounds to serve as Foundation Governors for Church of England schools in London.
 There is more information and an application form here.